 Turn the eggs on their sides the night before you plan to boil them.
-If you’re doing a bunch of eggs at one time, stand the egg carton on its side.
-Turning the eggs horizontally will allow the yolks to center instead of falling to one end.
-Secure your egg carton with a rubber band or piece of tape to keep it from falling open.
+If you’re doing a bunch of eggs at one time, stand the whole egg carton on its side.
+Turning the eggs on their sides will allow the yolks to center in the shells instead of falling to one end.
+Secure your egg carton with a rubber band or piece of tape to keep it from falling open, and put it in a secure place.

-Place the eggs on their sides in a pot and cover with cold water.
+Place the eggs on their sides in a pot and cover the eggs completely with cold water.
 Do not crowd the pot or layer the eggs.
 Each egg should be allowed to lie horizontally.
-If you need to, use a second pot or boil eggs in batches.
-Bring to a boil over medium-high heat.
+If you need to, use a second pot or boil eggs in smaller batches.
+Bring all eggs to a boil over medium-high heat.

-Once it starts to boil, place a lid on the pot and remove it from the heat.
-Let sit for 15 minutes.
+Once the eggs starts to boil, place a lid on the pot and remove the pot from the heat.
+Let the pot with the eggs sit for 15 minutes.

-Remove the eggs from the pot and place into a bowl of ice water to stop the cooking.
-Eggs that aren’t cooled continue to cook and can develop tough whites and a green ring around the yolks.
+Carefully remove the eggs from the pot, using tongs if necessary, and place them into a bowl of ice water to stop the cooking.
+Eggs that aren’t cooled will continue to cook and can develop tough whites and a green or gray ring around the yolks.

-Peel the eggs and slice in half horizontally to reveal perfectly centered yolks.
+Peel the eggs and slice them in half horizontally to reveal perfectly centered yolks.

 Items you will need